 If you have 2 weeks, you'll be able to hit all the highlights, as well as some others, and at a slightly more relaxed pace to boot.
 For the first week of this itinerary, simply follow our one-week itinerary plan, but add an extra day in Monteverde, using that day to hit the attractions you didn't get to on the first day and going shopping.
-Monteverde has one of the country's most vibrant arts scenes and several worthwhile galleries, including Casa de Arte.
+Monteverde has one of the country's most vibrant arts scenes and several worthwhile galleries.
 In the evening, be sure to try Café Caburé, a low-key restaurant serving eclectic international fare and a wide range of homemade organic chocolate creations.

 Days 8, 9 & 10: Southern Costa Rica